wp-plugins/debug-objects/readme.md

 # Debug Objects
-The WordPress Plugin *Debug Objects* provides a large number of information: query, cache, constants, hooks, functions and many more.
+The WordPress Plugin *Debug Objects* provides a large number of information: query, cache, crons, constants, hooks, functions and many more.

 ## Description
-The Plugin Debug Objects provides the user, which has the appropriate rights, normally the administrator, a large number of information: query, cache, constants, hooks, functions and many many more.
+The Plugin Debug Objects provides the user, which has the appropriate rights, normally the administrator, a large number of information: query, cache, crons, constants, hooks, functions and many many more.
 Values and content get displayed at the frontend and backend of the blog, to analyze errors but also to better understand and develop with/for WordPress.

 *The Plugin provides in various tabs information to:*